 But aside from the warm, fuzzy feeling it gives brand experts and marketers, there are tons of benefits and opportunities that come from UGC marketing.
 Here's why it should be part of your content marketing strategy.

-Build authenticity in your brand
+Build brand authenticity

 It bears repeating: User-generated content appears more authentic because it comes from “real” people.
 Yes, you as a brand expert, marketer, or social media guru are also a real person.
 But you’re being paid to create brand-generated content.